peak-gao/code-notes/WebStorm/webstorm.md

 - fill this in later

 ## Performance
-- One thing you should always do after installing WebStorm is go into the plugins section in WebStorm preferences and disable anything you don't need.
-This is a must.
-I have no idea why webstorm defaults to installing a shitload of stuff you might not need but they do.
-It'll have a huge impact on performance if you go through and uncheck plugins you don't need
+- **disable plugins you don't need.
+This is a must.**  I have no idea why WebStorm defaults to installing a shitload of stuff you might not need but they do.
+It'll have a huge impact on performance if you go through and uncheck plugins you don't need.
+Go to **Preferences** => **Plugins** section and start unchecking boxes for those things you won't use
-- you can also increase memory by going to Help => Edit Custom VM Options and change the following (increase their values):
+- You can also **increase memory allocation**

+    go to **Help** => **Edit Custom VM Options** and change the following (increase their values.
+Max is 2048):
-    - -Xms2048m
+    - `-Xms2048m`
-    - -Xmx2048m
+    - `-Xmx2048m`
-- Sometimes, if you're doing something really intensive like editing a very long readme file, you might have to just close and re-open WebStorm to clear memory
+- Sometimes, if you're doing something really intensive like editing a very long readme file, you might have to just **close and re-open WebStorm to clear memory**
-- if your unit tests are slow, your problem is not webstorm, your problem is **your tests**.
+- **if your unit tests are slow**, your **problem is not WebStorm**, your problem is **your tests**...they suck.
 I'm able to run 300 tests in just a couple seconds.
-IF your tests are not well formed and just good tests, no editor or IDE is going to save you there
+IFf your tests are not well formed and just good tests, no editor or IDE is going to save you there.
+So start practicing and improving and learning how to write better tests

 ## My WebStorm Settings
 you can import and try these out if you like